Dtchaves/ECG-Disorder-Classification-with-Mixture-of-Experts/README.md

 - **Code Implementation**: The source code for training the MoE model on the CODE-15 dataset.
 - **Results**: Evaluation metrics demonstrating the model's performance compared to standard classification approaches.

+## Acknowledgments

+This work was partially funded by CNPq, CAPES, and FAPEMIG, as well as CIIA-Saude.
+We also thank the Telehealth Center of Minas Gerais for access to the data and the productive discussions within the scope of this work